Best Places to Move Abroad with Family (Based on Experience)

 What constitutes a valued skillset?

-While the exact skill varies by country, typically, engineers and software developers of all types are in high demand.
+While needs vary by country, typically, engineers and software developers of all types are always in high demand.

 • Technicians,